 6. Spend a day in Cologne

 Cologne is a cool place to stop in West Germany on your way to or from the Netherlands.
+The city was founded as part of the Roman Empire, and during the Middle Ages, it grew to become one of the largest cities in Europe, during which time the famous Kölner Dom (Cologne Cathedral) was built.
 The cathedral is the most popular landmark in the city (and one of the most popular in the country), but there’s also a vibrant art scene, incredible international restaurants, and lots of riverside cafes and pubs.
+It’s an underrated stop worth exploring for a couple of days.

 7. See Neuschwanstein Castle

-This 19th-century neo-Romantic palace is the model for the Disney castle and a must for any Germany itinerary.
+This 19th-century Neo-Romantic palace is the model for the Disney castle.
 It’s one of the most popular tourist attractions in all of Europe, with over 1.5 million visitors each year.
-Perched on a rugged hill in Bavaria near the town of Füssen, the palace was commissioned by Ludwig II of Bavaria as a retreat and as an homage to Richard Wagner.
+Perched on a rugged hill in Bavaria near the town of Füssen, the palace was commissioned by Ludwig II of Bavaria as a retreat.
 Visitors can walk around outside and admire the stunning exterior for free, but the interior is only accessible by guided tour at specific times, which must be booked in advance.
 While the palace is 6,000 square meters (65,000 square feet) in size, only 14 of those rooms were ever finished.
-The finished rooms were fitted with very modern technology for the time, such as central heating, hot and cold running water, automatic flush toilets, and telephones.
-Admission is 17.50 EUR.
+Be sure to take one of the guided tours that are available as I think they add a lot of context to the site.

 8. See Frankfurt

-Often considered just stopover city (there is a huge airport here), Frankfurt is home to a gigantic exhibition hall (one of the largest in the world so tons of events and conferences are held here), an excellent science museum, and a towering 14th-century cathedral.
+Often considered just a stopover city (there is a huge airport here), Frankfurt is home to a gigantic exhibition hall (one of the largest in the world so tons of events and conferences are held here), an excellent science museum, and a towering 14th-century cathedral.
+For more than five hundred years, Frankfurt was an important city-state in the Roman Empire, known as the Free City of Frankfurt.
+It’s an incredibly diverse city; nearly half the population has a foreign background.
+Another quarter of the population are foreign nationals.
 It’s less expensive compared to other cities in Germany and worth spending a day or two visiting.

 9. Visit Olympia Park